How to go incognito in different browsers?

 How to privately browse in Microsoft Edge

 Microsoft Edge is a default browser for Windows(OS) 10 and now available for Mac Operating System.
 It also rented its private browsing mode In Private from Internet Explorer (IE), the now obsolete but still maintained legacy browser.
 In private appeared in IE in Mar 2009, about three months after Chrome’s personal/incognito and three months before Firefox’s privacy mode.
-When Microsoft Edge was first released in 2015 and then relaunched as a clone of google chrome on Jan 20, private was part of the package.
+When Microsoft Edge was first released in 2015 and then relaunched as a google chrome clone on Jan 20, private was part of the package.

 The combination of Ctrl+Shift+N (Windows) or Command+Shift+N (mac OS) opens a New In Private window at the keyboard.